Jean-Paul Rodrigue (2013), New York:

 crossing the oceans and linking together the continents.
 Early

-high capacity, such as the B-747 series, or long range
+high capacity, such as the B747 series, which have then evolved

 Efficient and affordable air freight has contributed to changes in diet

 by making available new products or products in seasons during which